 Before or after your visit to the garden you might want to explore some of the most beautiful streets in central Malta.
 The three Villages formed from Attard, Balzan and Lija are some of the best preserved villages in the country.

 For a tranquil afternoon, visit the Chinese Garden of Serenity in Santa Lucia.
-The garden is cleverly designed into several smaller peaceful spaces where you can have a peaceful stroll.
+The garden is cleverly designed into several smaller peaceful spaces where you can have a chilled stroll.

 So, relax before we drag you to the chaos of Maltese festivities…